 Draft Risk: Tua Tagovailoa, QB, Dolphins

-Last season, Tua Tagovailoa went into the 2019 college football year as the number one pick of the draft.
+Last season, Tua Tagovailoa went into the 2019 college football year as one of the top picks in the NFL Draft.
 Injuries kept him from finishing the season.
 This is a common problem he faced in college.
 His skill set though still made him a top five pick in the NFL Draft.

 Tagovailoa has so much upside with his mobility, arm strength, accuracy, and protection of the football.
 There are too many good things to say about Tagovailoa.
 No question in any expert’s mind that he is ready to play in the NFL from the moment he stepped onto the Alabama campus.
 Durability has been and will always be a concern.
 His college career consist of two ankle surgeries, hip surgery, a broken nose, and a concussion.
-That was enough for at least four teams to pass on him in the draft.
+That was enough for at least four teams to pass on him when it comes to their draft picks.

 For Miami, the risk is well worth it because of his talent and abilities to be an NFL quarterback.
 Injuries will always be on the back of their minds when the play Tagovailoa on the field.
 The Dolphins are in need of a quarterback to turn the franchise around.
 If Tagovailoa can’t do it, Miami could be in the hole for longer.
 A move like this could make or break a franchise.
 At least Miami is giving it a shot with “tanking for Tua”.